-The German Bundestag, in cooperation with Humboldt University of Berlin, has been offering International Parliamentary Scholarship programme since 1986 by annually offering internship opportunities to approximately 120 students from all around the world.
-Twenty-eight countries are participating in the programme, including several countries which offer internship opportunities for young people in their own parliaments.
+The German Bundestag, in cooperation with Humboldt University of Berlin, has been conducting the International Parliamentary Scholarship programme since 1986 by annually offering internship opportunities to approximately 120 students from all around the world.
+Twenty-eight countries are participating in the programme, including several countries which offer internship opportunities for German students in their own parliaments.
 Latvian students have had a chance to undergo internship at the German parliament since 1992.

 The goal of the International Parliamentary Scholarship is to strengthen partnership and cooperation between Germany and countries represented by participants of the programme.
 The Scholarship is aimed at highly qualified, active and open youths who are interested in politics and who desire actively and with a high sense of responsibility to shape the political future of their country.
-The German Bundestag offers a 15-week placement at an office of a member of the Bundestag and thus gives an opportunity to get acquainted with the parliamentary system and political decision-making in Germany, as well as to acquire practical experience in parliamentary work.
+The German Bundestag offers a 15-week placement at an office of a member of the Bundestag and thus provides an opportunity to get acquainted with the parliamentary system and political decision making in Germany, as well as to acquire practical experience in parliamentary work.
 In order to apply for the Scholarship, follow the updates on the website of the Embassy of Germany in the Republic of Latvia: http://www.riga.diplo.de/Vertretung/riga/lv/03/2016IPS.html

 More information on the internship in the Bundestag is available at: http://www.bundestag.de/htdocs_e/bundestag/international/exchange/ips/index.html